Skip to main content

 Who contributes

-Individuals: people sharing connectivity from their homes, offices, or mobile devices.
-This might be a spare router, a guest network, or a phone’s hotspot feature.
-Small businesses: cafes, shops, co-working spaces, and other venues that already offer Wi-Fi to customers.
-Registering with Linkr makes their connectivity discoverable beyond their immediate foot traffic.
-Organizations: companies, universities, municipalities, and other entities that deploy connectivity at scale.
-They contribute dozens or hundreds of hotspots across their facilities.
-Travelers: people who share mobile hotspots while on the move, creating temporary but valuable connectivity in places that might otherwise have none.
+Individuals: people sharing connectivity from their homes, offices, or phones — a spare router, a guest network, or a phone’s hotspot feature.
+Small businesses: cafes, shops, and co-working spaces that already offer Wi-Fi.
+Sharing through Linkr makes their connectivity discoverable beyond their foot traffic.
+Organizations: companies, campuses, and municipalities that could deploy connectivity at scale.
+Organizational deployment is on the roadmap.
+Travelers: people who share mobile hotspots on the move, creating connectivity in places that might otherwise have none.

 Why people contribute